tessercat/pbx-docs/security.md

-pub/sub and peer-to-peer message exchange could easily be misused for purposes other than discovering peers and negotiating WebRTC connections between them, though anyone who does so should consider the fact that messages ere encrypted only between client and server, and could easily be intercepted by anyone with privileged access to the service host (i.e. me).
+pub/sub and peer-to-peer message exchange could easily be misused for purposes other than discovering peers and negotiating WebRTC connections between them.

 Verto module user configuration specifies allowed event channels